RedisAI/VectorSimilarity/docs/disk_hnsw_multithreaded_architecture.md

 };
 ```
 Note:
-NUM_CACHE_SEGMENTS can be changes which will be cause better separation of the cache,
+NUM_CACHE_SEGMENTS can be changed which will cause better separation of the cache,
 but will require more RAM usage.

 **Key benefits:**